Agents

 # Run outcome

-print("Status:", response.status) # SUCCEEDED / FAILED / IN_PROGRESS
+print("Status: ", response.status) # SUCCESS / FAILED / IN_PROGRESS

 for i, step in enumerate(response.data.steps or []):